Aug 232,500 Miles of Hope

 Thank You Bob!

-We thank Bob so much as he completes the last leg of his 2,500 miles for Mercy Housing residents.
-His compassion means the world to the people that call Mercy Housing home.
+We offer Bob our heartfelt thanks for completing his 2,500 miles for MHC residents and inspiring dozens of new champions for housing justice.
+His compassion means the world to the people who call Mercy Housing home.

 Stay Up To Date